RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_TICKS_PER_TIMESLICE``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    Positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
     The default value is 50.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be greater than or equal to 0 and less than or equal to ``UINT32_MAX``.

 DESCRIPTION:
-    This configuration parameter specifies the length of the timeslice quantum in ticks for each task.
+    The value of this configuration option defines the length of the timeslice quantum in ticks for each task.

 NOTES:
-    This configuration parameter has no impact if the Clock Tick Device driver is not configured.
+    This configuration option has no impact if the Clock Driver is not configured, see :ref:`CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`.

 .. index:: CONFIGURE_UNIFIED_WORK_AREAS
 .. index:: unified work areas